-Homemade ghee, plus 10 health benefits that will surprise you!
-A simple age-old process that turns butter into the most flavorful foundation for authentic Indian cooking.
+How to make Ghee, plus 10 Health Benefits that will surprise you!
+Learn the simple age-old process that turns butter into ghee– the most flavorful foundation for authentic Indian cooking.
 Removing the milk solids out of butter makes it lactose-free, highly digestible, soothing, anti-inflammatory and increases its smoke point, reducing our exposure to cancer-causing agents.
+Video!

-It turns out, not only does ghee have incredible flavor (deliciously nutty, grassy and earthy) it’s actually quite soothing and nourishing.
+It turns out, not only does ghee have incredible flavor (deliciously nutty, grassy and earthy) it’s actually quite soothing, nourishing and full of health benefits.

 What is Ghee?

-- Ghee is the foundation of Indian cooking.
+• Ghee is the foundation of Indian cooking.
 It is cow’s butter that has been heated low and slow, then strained, to remove all the milk solids -caseins and whey.
-It’s cooked a step further than clarified butter, which gives it a beautiful golden color and nutty flavor.
+It’s cooked a step further than clarified butter, which gives it a beautiful golden color, nutty flavor and lovely fragrance.

 Benefits of Ghee vs butter:

-- Ghee can be used to treat burns
+5. Ghee can be used to treat burns.

-- Ghee helps soothe the healthy digestive system by helping heal and repair the stomach lining.
-Because casein and whey proteins in butter, which sometimes cause sensitivities with people, are removed with the milk solids, and because of this, ghee is incredibly gentle on the gut, even to the point of being soothing and healing.
+7. Ghee helps soothe the digestive system by helping heal and repair the stomach lining.
+The casein and whey proteins in butter, can often cause sensitivities with people, these are all removed with ghee.

-- Ghee is all-natural.
-Nothing extra is added to ghee, and it’s not highly processed like may seed oils.
+10. Ghee is all-natural.
+Nothing extra is added to ghee, and it’s not highly processed like many seed oils.

 All that being said, I like ghee most of all because of its nutty, earthy, toffee flavor and aroma, taking Indian dishes to the next level.